 When ready to use your freezer jam, move a jar of jam to the fridge for 24 hours to thaw out.

-The jam stores in the fridge for up to 1 month.
+The jam stores in the freezer for 3-6 months, and in the fridge for up to 1 month.

 Making This Recipe?
 Tag us on Instagram: @NoBiggie using the hashtag #NoBiggieRecipes, so we can see what you are making in the kitchen!